dogweather/forkful/content/en/elixir/data-structures/using-associative-arrays.md

   \ pairs where a unique key points to a value.
 They're super handy for storing and\u2026"
 lastmod: '2024-03-13T22:44:59.776360-06:00'
 model: gpt-4-0125-preview
-summary: "In Elixir, associative arrays, called Maps, are collections of key-value\
-  \ pairs where a unique key points to a value.
-They're super handy for storing and\u2026"
+summary: In Elixir, associative arrays, called Maps, are collections of key-value pairs where a unique key points to a value.
 title: Using associative arrays
 weight: 15
 ---